Leanna97/TSINR/Additional_results.md

 and the group-based continuous function aims to capture information with high-frequency and non-periodic characteristics in the residual part.
 The following table shows that **integrating with the both part leads to best results.**
+(If the plot is not automatically visible, please see the file of `./plot/ablation_study.png`.)

 <p align="center">
 <img src=./plot/ablation_study.png width="1000" height="180"/>